-Byron has covered many big stories over the years from politics to natural disasters.
-His first major storm was Hurricane Hugo in 1989 in Charleston, South Carolina.
+He’s covered many natural disasters, his first major storm was Hurricane Hugo in 1989 in Charleston, South Carolina.
 But still one of his biggest stories is Hurricane Katrina.
 WJTV spent over 72 hours on the air where Byron anchored 12 hours straight for several days.

-Byron is a graduate of Alabama A&M University in Huntsville, Alabama with a degree in telecommunications and a minor in business.
+Byron is a graduate of Alabama A&M University in Huntsville, Alabama with a degree in Telecommunications and a minor in Business.
 Byron attended school on a soccer scholarship.
 He is a member of the National Association of Black Journalists.
 Byron is from Yellow Springs, Ohio and is married with two children.